Laxey: Conventions

 The Isle of Man is a popular venue for conventions.
-As an example, Laxey was the venue for the Linuxbierwanderung in 2016.
+As an example, Laxey was the venue for the Linux Bier Wanderung in 2016.

 Transport

-Laxey lies on the Manx Electric Railway line, a vintage line which runs for 17 miles along the coast, between Douglas and Ramsey.
+Laxey lies on the Manx Electric Railway, a vintage line which runs for 17 miles along the coast, between Douglas and Ramsey.
 Laxey station is in the north of the village and is also the southern terminus of the Snaefell Mountain Railway which runs for five miles between Laxey and the top of Snaefell mountain.

 Laxey is also on the route of most buses between Douglas and Ramsey.

 Religion

 Laxey had a number of Methodist chapels.
 Shore Road Primitive Methodist Chapel was built in 1825, and closed in 1870.
 Glen Road Wesleyan Methodist Chapel was opened in 1850.
 It closed in 1966.
 Minorca Primitive Methodist Chapel was opened in 1870 and Sunday School was built in 1898 in land across the road; the chapel closed in 1966 when Glen Road and Minorca combined.
 In 1970 Minorca's Sunday School building became the new Methodist chapel for Laxey.

-Christ Church, the Church of England parish church, was built to a design of Ewan Christian and constructed by the Mining Company at a cost of £950.
+Christ Church, the Church of England parish church, was built to a design of Ewan Christian and constructed by the mining company at a cost of £950.
 It was consecrated by the Bishop of Sodor and Man, Lord Auckland, on 27 May 1856.